Flying-Toast/swift-sucks/README.md

 One notable example of this is the `Array.count` property, which (not quite so) obviously calculates the *length* of the array.
 You see, all normal/good/real programming languages use the de facto standard `Array.length` (or similar) instead.

-To further illustrate this, here is a really neat table:
+To further illustrate this, here is a really neat table (isn't it cool?
+I made it myself.):

 | Language | How to find length of an array | Does the language suck?
 |----------|--------------------------------|-----------------------|